When Your Buyer Requests Home Inspection Repairs

 It is much easier to negotiate from a position of knowledge than one of uncertainty.

-For example, I recently had a buyer who wanted $2000.00 off for a pest treatment for mice.
+For example, I recently had a buyer who wanted $ 2,000.00 off a pest treatment for mice.
 The buyer was providing a quote they received from a pest company.
-I jumped on the phone and called a few pest companies I have used in the past.
+I called a few pest companies I have used in the past.
 I received a quote under $400 with a 6-month guarantee.

 There is a vast difference there.
 A listing agent selling your home should be willing to help you make those calls.

-Often a question of concern from a home inspection can be made to go away by a quick, inexpensive appointment with the appropriate specialist.
-If a licensed electrician, plumber or other professional puts their stamp of approval on something being in proper working order it is very difficult for a home buyer to dispute that.
+Often, a concern from a home inspection can be resolved with a quick, inexpensive appointment with the appropriate specialist.
+If a licensed electrician, plumber, or other professional certifies that something is in proper working order, it is very difficult for a home buyer to dispute that.

 Negotiating Home Inspection Repairs

-If your home buyer is being unreasonable with their home inspection repair request, present what you are willing to do and not do when it comes to repairs or price adjustments.
+If your home buyer is being unreasonable about their home inspection repair request, outline what you are willing to do and what you are not willing to do regarding repairs or price adjustments.

 Keep emotion out of the negotiations.
 It is easy to get angry or offended,

 Many buyers will come with a long list, hoping to negotiate somewhere in the middle.
-Start the negotiations even if it is the smallest of concessions.
+Start the negotiations, even if it is the smallest concession.

 Give A Little, See What Happens

 If the buyer asks for a lot and you are unwilling to do much, give a little and see what happens.
-I have often closed the gap in situations that seem impossible between a buyer and seller as a listing agent.
+As a listing agent, I have often closed the gap between a buyer and a seller in situations that seemed impossible.

 As real estate agents, we spend part of every day negotiating and your listing agent can be invaluable.
 If you and your agent have done your homework about the market costs of repairs and have a good understanding of how your house compares condition-wise to other places in its price range, calmly present your case to the buyer and know when you are just willing to walk away and move on to another buyer.